OST-Stud/Git-Workshop/Tutorial.md

      You should see under `Untracked files:` a list of files in red that git is detecting are not part of the repository.
 Check that there are no useless files such as `Thumbs.db`, `.DS_Store`, `Report.aux`.
 You can see git tells you

-     > `use "git add <file>..." to include in what will be committed`
+     > use "`git add <file>...`" to include in what will be committed

      ![Recall the 3 (or 4) conceptual areas of Git](./assets/stage.png)

-  4. Add the existing files or directories to the staging area using
+  4. Add the existing files or directories to the staging area using:

      ```sh
      $ git add .gitignore README.md TODO.md pyproject.toml snake # add all files
      ```

      Adding directories will recursively add all files within them.
-     Or shorter if you want to **add** all files at once
+Alternatively a shorter command if you want to add all files at once is:

      ```sh
      $ git add --all
      ```

-> [!WARNING]
+> [!CAUTION]
 > Do not abuse the `--all` flag.
 In general you should carefully chose what files to add.
 By carelessly using `--all` in large projects you might accidentally add cryptographic secrets, files that are gigabytes in size, etc..

-> [!CAUTION]
+> [!WARNING]
 > If you are using `sample_game.zip` and have ran the game, do not add the `venv` directory because it contains a lot of files that are not directly part of your project.
-If you have accidentally added it e.g. using `git add —all` (though this should not have happened if `.gitignore` was configured correctly) reset your staging area by running:
+If you have accidentally added it e.g. using `git add --all` (though this should not have happened if `.gitignore` was configured correctly) reset your staging area by running:
 > ```sh
 > $ git reset # remove everything from the staging area
 > ```